 - I am calm as a summer’s morning

 - I have a conscience void of offense towards God and towards all men

-I have written articles over the years where I stated that Joseph Smith violated the 1st Amendment – Freedom of the Press, refuting Mormon claims that Joseph was jailed illegally.
-A few months back I was challenged on our website blog by a Mormon who finally identified himself as David Young.
-He said that Joseph did not violate the 1st Amendment.
-His position was that even though the 1st Amendment was ratified on December 15, 1791, it did not apply to the States, but only to the Federal Government.
+I have written articles over the years where I stated that Joseph Smith violated the First Amendment – Freedom of the Press, refuting Mormon claims that Joseph was jailed illegally.
+A few months back, I was challenged on our website blog by a Mormon who finally identified himself as David Young.
+He said that Joseph did not violate the First Amendment.
+His position was that, even though the First Amendment was ratified on December 15, 1791, it did not apply to the States, but only to the Federal Government.

 Illinois Constitution ART VIII Para 7 reads:

 “That the people shall be secure in their persons, houses, papers, and possessions, from unreasonable searches and seizures; and that general warrants whereby an officer may be commanded to search suspected places without evidence of the fact committed, or to seize any person or persons not named, whose offenses are not particularly described and supported by evidence, are dangerous to liberty, and ought not to be granted.”